arbor-sim/arbor/doc/co_cable_cell.rst

 Properties 1, 2 and 3 must be defined, and are used as the initial values for each quantity at the start of the simulation.
-They are specified globally, then specialised at cell and region level.
+They are specified globally, then specialized at cell and region level.

 The reversal potential of an ion species is calculated by an optional *reversal potential mechanism*.